 7.10 Fairway is authorised to take any steps which in its sole discretion it thinks fit to protect any business or assets of the Customer and to engage such advisers as it considers in its discretion appropriate and any expenses incurred as a result shall be borne by the Customer.
 Where a business or any interest therein is contained in the assets of the Customer, unless otherwise agreed in writing, Fairway shall not be bound or required to interfere in its management or conduct.

-8 CONFLICTS OF INTEREST
+8. CONFLICTS OF INTEREST

-8.1 If Fairway becomes aware or is notified of a material conflict of interest or duty which affects the interests of the Customer or any Serviced Entity: (a) Fairway shall consider how to manage such conflict of interest and to the extent it considers it appropriate in the circumstances shall notify the Customer and / or put procedures in place in relation to confidentiality and independence; and (b) Fairway is authorised to continue to act in all applicable capacities notwithstanding any such conflict of interest.
+8.1.
+If Fairway becomes aware or is notified of a material conflict of interest or duty which affects the interests of the Customer or any Serviced Entity: (a) Fairway shall consider how to manage such conflict of interest and, to the extent it considers it appropriate in the circumstances, shall notify the Customer and / or put procedures in place in relation to confidentiality and independence; and (b) Fairway is authorised to continue to act in all applicable capacities notwithstanding any such conflict of interest.

-8.2 Without prejudice to Clause 8.3 Fairway shall be entitled to (if relevant) cause any Serviced Entity to employ any member of the Fairway Group to perform Services for and on behalf of the Serviced Entity on the same terms and conditions as are usual between Fairway and its Customers.
+8.2.
+Without prejudice to Clause 8.1 Fairway shall be entitled to (if relevant) cause any Serviced Entity to employ any member of the Fairway Group to perform Services for and on behalf of the Serviced Entity on the same terms and conditions as are usual between Fairway and its Customers.

-8.3 Subject to Clause 5 (Commissions), where any benefit, whether direct or indirect, is received by Fairway (and any of its agents or delegates) in respect of:
+8.3.
+Subject to Clause 5 (Commissions), where any benefit, whether direct or indirect, is received by Fairway (and any of its agents or delegates) in respect of:

-8.3.1 any purchase or sale of investments; or
+i. any purchase or sale of investments;

-partnership, investment fund, scheme or other entity, the shares, interests, notes or units of which are comprised in the assets of any Serviced Entity; or
+partnership, investment fund, scheme or other entity, the shares, interests, notes or units of which are comprised in the assets of any Serviced Entity;

 8.4 Unless otherwise agreed with the Customer in writing, no member of the Fairway Group (or any of its agents or delegates), is precluded from acting in any transaction or for any other person, customer, company, firm or other entity with which the Customer is associated in any way.